 This is a good thing if you plan to publish a report or data set for other people to use.

 It helps users select the correct measures by hiding all the unnecessary columns in the model.
 This includes key sorts and columns that can only be used with a DAX code.

 If you expand the Sales Table, you can see the grayed out hidden columns.
 You can right click on the Field pane and choose your viewing options.

 To hide a column, click the table of the column you want to hide.
 Then, right click on that column and choose Hide.

 To view a hidden column, right click on the field pane and click View Hidden.
 You’ll then see a grayed out column among the list.

-This tutorial is very helpful to those who are having difficulty with data modelling in Power BI.
+This tutorial is very helpful to those who are having difficulty with data modeling in Power BI.

 ***** Related Support Forum Posts *****

 Lose Measures And Reports When I Import A Data Model